AriFordsham/GHCWiki/lightweight-concurrency.md

 ```

-When a program boots up with `N` capabilities, it can choose to create `N-1` additional capabilities using the primitive `newCapability` which run `initialTask`.
+When a program boots up with `N` capabilities, the programmer can choose to create `N-1` additional capabilities using the primitive `newCapability` which run `initialTask`.

+### Sleep Capability

 ### SCont Affinity